Non-exempt employees, however, ARE protected by California wage and hour laws--including overtime laws and laws requiring meal and rest breaks.

 - paying you a salary rather than an hourly wage.

-Below, our California employment and wage/hour lawyers answer the following frequently asked questions about the difference between exempt and non-exempt employees in California:
+Below, our California employment and labor lawyers answer the following frequently asked questions about the difference between exempt and non-exempt employees in California:

 - 1. Who is an exempt employee under California employment law?